xin-huang/dadi-cli/README.md

 ### Inferring DFE

 For inferring DFE, we use the spectrum from the nonsynonymous SNPs and an example from inferring joint DFE<sup>2</sup>.
 In joint DFE inference, we need two caches. `--cache1d` accepts the cache that assumes the population-scaled selection coefficients are the same in the two populations. `--cache2d` accepts the cache that assumes the population-scaled selection coefficients are different in the two populations.
 Here, we define the marginal DFE is a lognormal distribution with `--pdf1d` and the joint DFE is a bivariate lognormal distribution with `--pdf2d`.
 In total, we have five parameters: the mean of the lognormal distribution, the standard deviation of the lognormal distribution, the correlation coefficient of the bivariate lognormal distribution, one minus the DFE correlation coefficienct, and the misidentification for the ancestral states.
 We fix the correlation coefficient in the bivariate lognormal distribution (the third parameter) to be zero with `--constants`. `-1` indicates there is no boundary or not fixed for a parameter.
 We use `--ratio` to specify the ratio of the nonsynonymous SNPs to the synonymous SNPs to calculate the population-scaled mutation rate of the nonsynonymous SNPs.
-Here is an example of running with `--pdf1d lognormal`, which just uses `mu`, `sigma`, and `misid` for parameters.
+Here is an example of running with `--pdf1d lognormal` with the `--misid` option, so our parameters will be `log_mu`, `log_sigma`, and `misid`.

-    dadi-cli InferDFE --fs ./examples/results/fs/1KG.YRI.CEU.100.nonsynonymous.snps.unfold.fs --cache1d ./examples/results/caches/1KG.YRI.CEU.100.split_mig.sel.single.gamma.spectra.bpkl --misid --pdf1d lognormal --p0 1 1 .5 --lbounds 0 0.01 0 --ubounds 10 10 1 --demo-popt ./examples/results/demo/1KG.YRI.CEU.100.split_mig.demo.params.InferDM.bestfits --ratio 2.31 --output ./examples/results/dfe/1KG.YRI.CEU.100.split_mig.dfe.params --optimizations 100 --maxeval 500
+    dadi-cli InferDFE --fs ./examples/results/fs/1KG.YRI.CEU.100.nonsynonymous.snps.unfold.fs --cache1d ./examples/results/caches/1KG.YRI.CEU.100.split_mig.sel.single.gamma.spectra.bpkl --misid --pdf1d lognormal --p0 1 1 .5 --lbounds 0 0.01 0 --ubounds 10 10 1 --demo-popt ./examples/results/demo/1KG.YRI.CEU.100.split_mig.demo.params.InferDM.bestfits --ratio 2.31 --output ./examples/results/dfe/1KG.YRI.CEU.100.split_mig.dfe.params --optimizations 90 --threads 90 --maxeval 500 --check-convergence

 After the optimization, users can use `BestFit` to obtain the best fit parameters and save it in `./examples/results/dfe/1KG.YRI.CEU.100.split_mig.dfe.params.InferDFE.bestfit`.